Interior of prayer hall.

 A brief introduction to Architecture Religious Architecture

-A History of the English Mosque
+The History of the English Mosque

 Discover the architectural evolution of the mosque in Britain, from the conversion of houses to contemporary expressions of mosque architecture.

-From 1887 up to the Second World War there were only a handful of mosques in the country.
+From 1887 up to the Second World War, there were only a handful of mosques in the country.
 After the Independence and Partition of India in 1947, Muslim migration increased, particularly from India and the newly formed Pakistan.

 How many mosques are in England?